Best Ways to Make Money Scrapping Metal

 • Stainless Steel:<span style=”font-weight: 400;”> Several kitchen appliances; automobiles; cutlery; medical equipment; aerospace equipment or technology; and edifice structure.

-• Aluminum: Window frames; automobiles including trucks, motorcycles, and bicycles, edifice structure, aircraft; watercraft; trains; and empty soft drink and beer cans.
+• Aluminum: Window frames; automobiles including trucks, motorcycles, and bicycles; edifice structure, aircraft; watercraft; trains; and empty soft drink and beer cans.

 • Anyone who decides they would like to attempt making money from recycling scrap metal a full-time endeavor should consider investing in the proper equipment.